WebAhead5/datavis/README.md

 ## What is datavis?

-A platform that allows businesses to quickly and easily create charts and graphs to visualise their business data
+A platform that allows businesses to quickly and easily create charts and graphs to visualise their business data.

 ![](https://i.imgur.com/TlGa7lL.png)